dry/elixir-cowboy-example/README.md

     22:24:20.427 [info] Application cowboy started on node nonode@nohost 22:24:20.427 [info] Application example started on node nonode@nohost

+Now you can visit http://localhost:8080 to see the rendered template.

 Use the exit method to stop the application and exit the shell:

     iex(2)> Example.exit